lagadic/matlab_ros_bridge/README.md

 ###Compiling ROS

 5. Follow the instructions for your ROS distribution on `http://wiki.ros.org/<distro>/Installation/Source` (e.g. for [Indigo](http://wiki.ros.org/indigo/Installation/Source)), to install ROS-Comm in the "wet" version until you need to compile.
 DON'T COMPILE NOW (it means that you don't have to do a catkin_make or catkin_make_isolated).
+To reduce the number of ros packages to compile, you can also initialize your workspace with

+    ```bash
+    $ rosinstall_generator roscpp geometry_msgs std_msgs sensor_msgs shape_msgs --rosdistro indigo --deps --wet-only --tar > mrb.rosinstall
+    ```

 6. In a terminal navigate to the src directory of the catkin workspace created in the previous step and do: